ryanorendorff/medical-imaging-nix/src/medical-imaging-nix.md

 ::: incremental

 - Creating the same setup twice is hard.
-  - Easy for one developer to have different system level packages.
 - Creating the same setup _over time_ is very hard.
-  - Old files/packages can disappear from the internet, information lost between developers, etc.
 - Windows likes to update itself.
-  - Can cause driver issues, API issues, dependency issues, etc.
 - Upgrading/servicing devices in the field detailed knowledge of the changes.
-  - System level state is not easily tracked.

 :::